dehaitest/SocketIOChatApp/README.md

 ![Login](https://github.com/dehaitest/SocketIOChatApp/blob/main/images/join.png)

-This function sends user information to server and the server will create a new room for this user to make sure the server is only sending message to this user but not broadcast.
+This function sends user information to server and the server will create a new room for this user to make sure the server is only sending message to this user but not broadcasting.

 ![Login](https://github.com/dehaitest/SocketIOChatApp/blob/main/images/task.png)